Soil Biota in Orchards

 Ground beetles (Carabidae) (Figure 6) and Rove beetles (Staphylinidae) are highly mobile generalist predators found in the leaf litter.
 Carabids in orchards can be highly diverse with 30 to 60 species.
 (Cross et al. 2015).

-Ecosystem services provided by macroarthropods:
+Examples of ecosystem services provided by macroarthropods:

-In order to increase the ecosystem services provided by soil biota in orchards we can manage the orchard floor: providing food resources and limiting disturbance.
+In order to increase the ecosystem services provided by soil biota in orchards, we can manage the orchard floor: providing food resources and limiting disturbance.

 Manage disturbances: Some soil perturbations are a normal part of soil processes or are a necessary part of agriculture and other land uses.
 However, some disturbances significantly impact soil biology and can be minimized to reduce their negative effects.
 Tillage is a particularly important disturbance affecting soil biology.
 For example, surface tillage may destroy tree feeder roots and beneficial fungal hyphae.

 Compaction: Ideally, soils are approximately 50 to 60% pore space comprising a variety of pore sizes and lengths.
-The size and continuity of pores controls whether larger microbes, such as protozoa, can prey upon bacteria and fungi.
-Compaction reduces the diversity of pore sizes and the amount of space and pathways available for larger organisms (figure 2) to move through the soil.
+The size and continuity of pores control whether larger microbes, such as protozoa, can prey upon bacteria and fungi.
+Compaction reduces the diversity of pore sizes and the amount of space and pathways available for larger organisms (Figure 2) to move through the soil.
 This favors bacteria and small predators over fungi and the larger predators.

 Arthropods are severely affected by compaction.
-Among nematodes, the predatory species are most sensitive to compaction, followed by fungal-feeders, then bacterial-feeders.
+Among nematodes, the predatory species are most sensitive to compaction, followed by fungal feeders, then bacterial feeders.
 Root-feeding nematodes are least sensitive to compaction—perhaps because they do not need to move through soil in search of food.
 Compaction changes the movement of air and water through soil, can cause a shift from aerobic to more anaerobic organisms, and may increase losses of nitrogen to the atmosphere (denitrification).
 Rooting depth may be limited in highly compacted soils.
 Compaction restricts the depth of the rhizosphere environment that supports microbes.

 There are many indicators of soil biological function.
 We will describe a few here.